View the Focus Topic Slides

 - Know how to pace a chain.

-- Know how to use the following forestry tools: Biltmore Stick (diameter and height), clinometer, compass, diameter tape, and angle gauge, and densitometer.
+- Know how to use the following forestry tools: Biltmore Stick (diameter and height), clinometer, compass, diameter tape, angle gauge, densitometer, and increment borer.

 - Interpret volume tables and limiting distance tables using raw data.

-- Determine forest species composition using a fixed radius plot.
+- Determine forest species composition using a square chain plot.

 - Interpret maps, including but not limited to township/range/section, ownership, distances/scale, directional headings, and topography.